rcedgar/muscle/README.md

 Version 5 of MUSCLE achieves highest scores on Balibase, Bralibase and Balifam benchmark tests and scales to thousands of sequences on a commodity desktop computer.

-This version supports generating an ensemble of alternative alignments with the same high accuracy obtained with default paramters.
+This version supports generating an ensemble of alternative alignments with the same high accuracy obtained with default parameters.
 By comparing downstream predictions from different alignments, such as trees, a biologist can evaluation the robustness of conclusions against alignment errors.

 ### Downloads